HeberLemus/Avorion-deployed/README.md

 Instructions:
 1. go to where your game files are located. on the root folder, you should see a sub folder called "data". if so you are in the correct location (DO NOT ENTER DATA)

-2.download the zip, and inside there should be a mods folder and data folder. simply copy those to the root of the game files. this will overwrite certain files in your data folder. this is okay.
+2. download the zip, and inside there should be a mods folder and data folder. simply copy those to the root of the game files. this will overwrite certain files in your data folder. this is okay.

 3. ask Piggu for the password :3